is a Science Fiction

 authors.
 There are a number of factors involved in that, including his respect for Imperial characters, his ability to write immensely complicated and detailed plots, the fact that he reads and uses the other books in the EU, and his habit of foreshadowing things that will be revisited years later in different books.

-In the Thrawn trilogy, he justified
+In the Thrawn

 or filled in almost all of the original three movies' Technobabble